J HEROUN

 —Leonardo da Vinci

-Origin Story: Examples, above and below, of my early illustration work was based on photographic reference interpreted in airbrush, pastels, and charcoal among other mediums.
+Origin Story: Examples, above and below, of my early illustration work based on photographic reference interpreted in airbrush, pastels, charcoal, and other mediums.
+The work demonstrates a lifelong affinity with the fusion of fashion and pop culture.

-Cover Girl: Conceiving and directing celebrity covers and editorial features were among the highlights of my extensive career in magazines.
-Click here to see more.
+Cover Girl: Conceiving and directing celebrity cover features were among the highlights of my extensive career in magazines.
+Click here for a comprehensive look at celebrity and fitness photography for America’s largest lifestyle and wellness women’s magazine.

 *Exquisite Synthesis